You are here

-For MS and MEng students, limited financial aid is available to highly qualified candidates through academic scholarships with an emphasis on increasing diversity within our master's degree programs.
+For Master of Science and Master of Engineering students, limited financial aid is available to highly qualified candidates through academic scholarships with an emphasis on increasing diversity within our master's degree programs.

 Underrepresented minorities may receive up to 50 percent per year in tuition scholarship through our Diversity Scholarships.
 Additionally, up to $10,000 per year may be allocated for the student to gain experience in a research setting under the direction of a principal investigator (PI).

 For MS and MEng students, we also offer support to recipients of select competitive externally funded scholarships, such as:

 Some departments will occasionally provide some reduced-tuition assistance, but most of Pratt’s master's students pay through a combination of loans and their own money.

 Also, see Duke Graduate School Master Student Financial Aid webpage.

 Duke University offers the William D. Ford Federal Direct Loan Programs for graduate students, including Stafford unsubsidized loans, Graduate PLUS, and Perkins loans.
 Each of these loans has different terms and conditions, but they are generally deferrable until after graduation or until the student is enrolled for less than half-time.